Biomass (satellite): Gallery

 Examples of images produced from Biomass data:

-Bolivian forest and landscape from Biomass.
-This image was created using different polarisation channels, with each colour revealing distinct characteristics of the landscape (green: rainforest, red: forested floodplains and wetlands, blue–purple: grasslands, black: rivers and lakes).
+Bolivian forest and landscape from Biomass (green: rainforest, red: forested floodplains and wetlands, blue–purple: grasslands, black: rivers and lakes).

 Bolivian forest—comparing Sentinel-2 and Biomass.
-The Biomass image offers significantly more information for quantifying forest carbon stocks thanks to its long-wavelength radar, which can penetrate the canopy.
-In contrast, the optical Sentinel-2 image captures only the top of the canopy.
+The long-wavelength radar of Biomass can penetrate the canopy.
+The optical Sentinel-2 image captures only the top of the canopy.

 A view of the Amazon rainforest in northern Brazil.
-The image spans approximately 100 km along the Biomass satellite's flight path (length) and 60 km across in width, with north oriented to the top.
+The image spans approximately 100 km along the Biomass satellite's flight path and 60 km across in width.

 This image from Biomass depicts tropical forest on islands in Indonesia.
 This is the Halmahera rainforest, situated in mountainous terrain, much of which has volcanic origins.

 Biomass captured this image over Gabon in Africa.
-The Ivindo River, which is vital to the health of the rainforest, is clear to see.
-Other than the river and tributaries, the image is predominantly green, representing dense forest.
+Other than the Ivindo River, and tributaries, the image is predominantly green, representing dense forest.

 This image covers part of the Tibesti Mountains, a mountain range in the central Sahara, primarily located in the extreme north of Chad.

 A portion of the vast Transantarctic Mountains in Antarctica with the Nimrod Glacier flowing into Ross Ice Shelf.

+Map of forest carbon from Biomass.

+A transect of estimated forest carbon content, in tonnes per hectare, from Gabon to the Central African Republic.